Future Options

 FuturesChain

 objects represent an entire chain of contracts for a single underlying Future.
-They have the following properties:

 To get the FuturesChain

-, index the FuturesChains
+, index the futures_chains

 property of the Slice